d2si-oss/d2si-oss.github.io/_posts/2017-06-01-deep-dive-into-docker-overlay-networks-part-3.md

 docker0:~$ sudo ip netns exec overns ip monitor neigh miss dev vxlan1 lladdr 02:42:c0:a8:00:03 STALE
 ```
-Now the we have the ARP information, we are getting an L2miss because we do
+Now that we have the ARP information, we are getting an L2miss because we do
 not know where the mac address is located in the overlay.
 Let's add this information:
 ```console